Three Different Choices

 6 Because Fred kept spending all or part of his allowance, he gave up on getting a scooter.

 7 Maria saw a pretty coat at the department store.
-She wanted a pretty coat for school.
+She wanted it for school.
 She asked her mother if she could have the coat.
 Her mother said she did not have the money to buy a fancy coat like the one Maria wanted.
 Maria's face fell.
 She pouted the rest of the morning.
 When she and her mother got home, Maria went to her room.
 She lay on her bed looking at magazines.
 Her mother asked her to help make dinner.

 8 "Just a minute," Maria answered, but she did not help her mother.
 Maria went into the bathroom and took a shower.
 Her mother made dinner without Maria's help.